Open Now — 24/7 Plumbing

 How does a plumbing snake work for hair clogs?

-A plumbing snake, or drain auger, is a flexible, long tool that you insert into the drain to reach and dislodge clogs.
-The snake can hook onto the hair, allowing you to pull it out or break it up enough to flush through the pipes.
+A plumbing snake, also known as a drain auger, is a flexible tool designed to reach and remove clogs.
+You insert it into the drain, where it can hook onto hair, enabling you to pull it out or break it up enough for proper flushing through the pipes.

 How often should I clean my shower drain to prevent hair blockages?